reinout/soliddjango/doc/source/part1/first_taste.rst

 <https://docs.djangoproject.com/en/dev/ref/settings/#databases>`_ comes out on
 top, and there you'll find a full explanation of all settings.

-Configuring the Installed Django Applications
+Configuring the installed Django applications
 ---------------------------------------------

 An *application* is Django's term for an extention to core Django.
 Django